What is the National Health Protection Mission (NHPM)?

-- There is a need to streamline enrolment process by reducing the number of forms or incorporation of Aadhaar for the enrolment purposes.
+- There is a need to streamline the enrolment process by reducing the number of forms or incorporation of Aadhaar for enrolment purposes.
 For this, Aadhaar should cover all the population who are yet to be covered.

 - After the enrollment, access to health care should be provided to people where they live.
-For this purpose, super speciality hospitals in cities can organise health camps in rural areas and also initiate virtual healthcare services at primary health centres in rural areas.
+For this purpose, super specialty hospitals in cities can organise health camps in rural areas and also initiate virtual healthcare services at primary health centres in rural areas.

 - In addition to targeting the poor and vulnerable populations, the scheme should also target various health conditions where disease burden is high.

-- To ensure the accountability of private hospitals in the implementation of NHPS, the government should come up with detailed guidelines, quality standards and monitoring mechanism.
+- To ensure the accountability of private hospitals in the implementation of NHPS, the government should come up with detailed guidelines, quality standards, and monitoring mechanism.
 Also, there should be a prior authorization procedure for expensive medical surgeries.